OmarBassamTawfik/Real_Estate_Analysis_Project/README.md

 ## Overview

 This project involves analyzing simple real estate data using Excel.
 The aim is to provide insights into property values, trends, and other key metrics.
-The analysis includes data cleaning, summarization, visualization, and potentially predictive analytics.
+The analysis includes data cleaning, summarization, and visualization.

 ## File Description